mousadialo/puppet-config/README.md

 =========================

 ### INSTALLATION
 Just pull this repository.
 You'll want to place it in `/etc/puppet` on a puppetmaster server.

 ### WRITING PUPPET
 When writing puppet configuration, you should be sure to lint your manifests to conform to the style guide.
 This will help catch minor bugs as well.

 #### VALIDATE
 Install puppet-common on your machine.
-You may need the puppetlabs repository. http://docs.puppetlabs.com/guides/puppetlabs_package_repositories.html
+You may need the puppetlabs repository.
+http://docs.puppetlabs.com/guides/puppetlabs_package_repositories.html

 `sudo apt-get puppet-common`

-Validate a file by running the following command.
-`puppet parser validate <FILENAME>`
+Validate a file by running the following command: `puppet parser validate <FILENAME>`

-(You can also validate the files by running puppet, but you should do this on a development server)
+(You can also validate the files by running puppet from a client, but you should do this on a development server)

 #### Linter
 Install the puppet-lint gem.
 You'll need rubygem (and Ruby).
-`apt-get install rubygems`
+-`apt-get install rubygems`
-`gem install puppet-lint`
+-`gem install puppet-lint`

-To run the puppet linter:
-`puppet-lint --with-filename <directory>`

-To fix warnings and errors, look them up on puppet-lint.com.
+To run the puppet linter: `puppet-lint --with-filename <directory>` To fix warnings and errors, look them up on puppet-lint.com.

 ###TODOs
 - script to connect agent to master